 - Patient Portal Communication.
 Telehealth platforms often include patient portals that enable secure communication between patients and practitioners, enhancing patient engagement and satisfaction.

-Telemedicine is diverse, as seen by its division.
+Telemedicine is diverse, as evidenced by its various divisions.
 These categories describe services and steer the development of accessible, efficient, and tailored remote healthcare technology and procedures.
-Understanding these areas allows healthcare practitioners to use telemedicine to improve patient experience, reach, and system responsiveness.
+Understanding these areas enables healthcare practitioners to utilize telemedicine to enhance patient experience, reach, and system responsiveness.

-Deloitte argues the advent of telemedicine has revolutionized healthcare delivery, making medical services more accessible and convenient.
-Starting a telemedicine business, however, requires careful planning, adherence to regulations, and strategic implementation.
-The following ten steps provide a comprehensive guide for healthcare providers looking at how to start a telemedicine practice, covering essential aspects such as certifications, technology, privacy, and customer service.
+Deloitte argues that the advent of telemedicine has revolutionized healthcare delivery, making medical services more accessible and convenient.
+Starting a telemedicine business, however, requires careful planning, adherence to regulations, and a strategic approach to implementation.
+The following ten steps provide a comprehensive guide for healthcare providers seeking to establish a telemedicine practice, covering essential aspects such as certifications, technology, privacy, and customer service.

 Step 1.
 Obtain Necessary Certifications and Licensing

 Before starting your telehealth private practice, ensure you have the required certifications and licensing.
-Reach out to the medical board in your state to understand the specific certifications needed.
-Licensing can take up to six months, but some states offer temporary licenses within 7-14 days.
+Contact the medical board in your state to determine the specific certifications required.
+Licensing can take up to six months, but some states offer temporary licenses within 7 to 14 days.
 For example, a telemedicine provider in California must comply with the state’s specific telemedicine policies and obtain the necessary credentials.

 Step 2.
 Acquire Essential Identifiers